 Advance is an independent, client-led charity for all of those living in Brent who have experienced domestic abuse (male and female, including teenagers) and their children.

 Asian Women’s Resource Centre, based in Harlesden, has been providing services for women, who are or have been experiencing domestic abuse, for almost 40 years.
-Please note that the centre is closed currently due to COVID-19 but call lines remain open.

 Provides assistance and support to Kurdish, Farsi and Arabic-speaking women living in London.